coslor/coslor-github.io/_posts/2022-03-07-6502-assembly-for-basic-heads.md

 There are a few things to note here:
 1. Since the C64 starts up in BASIC, you usually need the first few bytes of your program to have the right values to be executed by BASIC.
 Of course, you don't need that if you are, for example, writing a game to be put on a cartridge.
 2. The program will start at the first memory location after the "camouflage".
 See how the first instruction is to jump over the memory allocations, to the start of the actual code?
 Unlike BASIC, machine code doesn't make any distinction between memory used to store variables and memory to store code, and if you're not careful, you'll put the CPU in the position of trying to execute your high score or shield percentage as program code.
 Guess what happens then?
 (That's right, another ***BOOM!***)
-3. While BASIC lets you create a new variable literally anywhere in your program, in assembly, you'll just about always want to define all of your variables at onec, all at the begining of the probgram.
+3. While BASIC lets you create a new variable literally anywhere in your program, in assembly, you'll just about always want to define all of your variables at onec, all at the beginning of the program.
 That having been said, there's nothing necessarily magical about the beginning of memory -- you could put all of your variables at the end, but many assemblers won't let you use a label it doesn't know about yet at that state of the assembly process, and will thus throw an error.
 Generally, the beginning the the best choice.
 4. As a side note, note also the lack of line numbers.
 While numbered lines were a handy way for the BASIC interpreter to keep track of things, you'll almost certainly be using a PC with literally billions of bytes of memory, so you can use descriptive labels, cut and paste, all of that good stuff.

 So, to summarize, the types of storage you can use in your assembly program are: